 Although the Dow Theory is over 100 years old, it is still popular and widely used today for a reason.
 You can use this and other trading theories as you build an online investment portfolio.

-If you’re looking to start investing, one great tool is the SoFi Invest brokerage platform.
+If you’re looking to start investing, one great tool is the SoFi Invest investment app.
 The platform allows you to research, track, and trade stocks and other assets right from your phone.
 You can pick and choose individual stocks to trade or choose from groups of pre selected stocks and exchange-traded funds.
 If you need help getting started, the SoFi team can help answer all your questions.

 Photo credit: iStock/mapodile